vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 Afterwards, `process-seed` generates separate member secrets for each group member from the seed secret by combining the seed secret and each user ID using HKDF.
-The secret for the sender of the message is stored in `senderSecret`, while those for the other group members are stored in gamma.memberSecret.
+The secret for the sender of the message is stored in `senderSecret`, while those for the other group members are stored in `gamma.memberSecret`.
 The sender's member secret is immediately utilized to update their KDF ratchet and compute their update secret `I_sender` using `update-ratchet`.
 If the local user is the sender of the control message,